 Dr. Zaharoff is a sports medicine physician in private practice in San Antonio, Texas.
 She created The Non-Surgical Center of Texas which is a comprehensive center for the evaluation and non-surgical treatment of musculoskeletal injuries.
 She is board certified in PM&R. Her practice includes prolotherapy, PRP and stem cell injections.
 She is president and a founding member of the International Association of Regenerative Therapy and serves on the Board of Directors for the Hackett Hemwall Patterson Foundation.
 She is an invited speaker for regenerative medicine courses in the U.S and abroad and has participated as faculty for numerous prolotherapy medical trips.
 She is a former professional tennis player and continues her involvement in tennis by serving as a tournament physician for national and international events.

-Gregory Hon, DO
+Greg Hon, DO

 Dr. Gregory Hon is an Assistant Professor of Osteopathic Manipulative Medicine at Campbell University School of Osteopathic Medicine.